lamm-mit/Cephalo/README.md

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lamm-mit/Cephalo/blob/main/Cephalo%20Inference%20Colab.ipynb)

+## Getting Started

+Open the Colab notebook above, or follow the instructions at [https://huggingface.co/lamm-mit/cephalo](https://huggingface.co/lamm-mit/cephalo) to get the model running on your local machine.

 ## Model Summary

 Cephalo is a series of multimodal materials science focused vision large language models (V-LLMs) designed to integrate visual and linguistic data for advanced understanding and interaction in human-AI or multi-agent AI frameworks.